TimothyDJones/quotes/README.md

 ## Independence
 The third-rate mind is only happy when it is thinking with the majority.
 The second-rate mind is only happy when it is thinking with the minority.
 The first-rate mind is only happy when it is thinking. ―A. A. Milne

+Whenever you find yourself on the side of the majority, it is time to pause and reflect. ―Mark Twain

 ## Joy
 There are souls in this world which have the gift of finding joy everywhere and of leaving it behind them when they go. ―[Frederick William Faber](https://en.m.wikipedia.org/wiki/Frederick_William_Faber)